mrchrisneal/DashPad/docs/index.md

 A modular system monitoring solution designed to repurpose old tablets as dedicated system metrics displays.

-## IMPORTANT NOTES
+## 🚧 IMPORTANT NOTE

-- DashPad is alpha software in active development, created and maintained by a single hobbyist developer.
-- This documentation is a work-in-progress and may change significantly.
+**DashPad is currently in pre-release development.** This project is actively maintained by a single developer and is not yet ready for public use.
+Please expect:

+- Frequent changes to code and documentation
+- Potential bugs and incomplete features
+- Documentation that may be outdated or incomplete

+Public release is planned following bug fixes and documentation completion.

 ## What is DashPad?